avgrimshaw/api-reddit-clone/README.md

 ## Setup environment variables

-You will need the necessary environment variables to run this project:
+You will need the necessary environment variables to run this project.

+First of all, please run the command `npm install` in the terminal to install the required dependencies.

+Once you have done that, you can start creating your environment variables:

 1. Create two `.env` files in the main directory: `.env.test` and `.env.development`
 2. Into each, add PGDATABASE=